 This disharmony is more than a social problem, though.
 At least in part because no personalized moral system has achieved public consensus, persons find themselves thrown upon their own resources for direction, absorbing as persons always have a sense of perspective from their many cultures to guide their efforts to systematize their private morality but receiving no consistent guidance (see “Cultural Consensus“).
 On the contrary, public disarray only encourages a private one, and persons respond with either unconscious agreement or active resistance depending on their level of awareness.
 Though social media allows at least the illusion of living in a community of like minds, the reality of private moral choice seems to fork into choices that privilege belief (see “Knowledge, Trust, and Belief”).
 That may be a sustainable choice in private life, depending on the quality of the belief, but it must fail in public life unless exercised in trust to an authoritarian culture, and that ship has long sailed (see “My Argument in Brief”).

 When belief concerns absolutist morality, it finds moral guidance in private belief or public religious authority.
 A private morality cannot resolve conflicts with other persons who operate from other beliefs or other axioms of morality that do not privilege belief.
 For that reason, revelation is almost invariably transmuted into a trust in authority as a public warrant for belief, trust being an appeal to public confidence (see “Authority, Trust, and Knowledge”).
 The believer surrenders her moral agency, her capacity to rationally arbitrate preference, to the authority who conveys moral truth as a categorical certainty not open to question or dispute (see “Religion and Truth”).
-This has proved a very strong means of resolving moral conflict in univocal cultures wherein the authority is fully embraced.
+Or at least she thinks she is, though the desire inherent in belief resists the surrender of agency that authority requires.
+When successful, the effort has proved a very strong means of resolving moral conflict in univocal cultures wherein the authority is fully embraced.
+After all, every dogma begins with revelation.
 But as it relies only on trust, what appears strong is easily broken once competing authority or individual moral agency is considered as alternative (see “The Fragility of Religious Authority”).
-Such is now the case, so the act of moral transference that gives authority its power in homogeneous religious cultures is only half-heartedly granted in diverse ones such as we now see in Western polities.
-Since only one source can steer moral choosing, the rational agent typically views allegiance to authority as an entirely provisional surrender always subject to revocation.
-So authority of any stripe is unlikely to provide moral unanimity or more than superficial private guidance to persons in our culture who accept it.
+So the act of moral transference that gives authority its power in homogeneous religious cultures is only half-heartedly granted in diverse ones such as we now see in Western polities.
+Since moral agency cannot be split, the rational agent typically views allegiance to authority as an entirely provisional surrender always subject to revocation.
+So authority of any stripe is unlikely to provide cultural unanimity or more than superficial private guidance to persons in our culture who accept it.

-Most persons swim through various cultures without too much attention, absorbing values by osmosis or contagion.
-But so variable are these cultures — defined as influences on identity — that no choice arises to the moral agent beyond choosing some and rejecting others by active preference.
-But today this is a haphazard and half-hearted practice and ultimately one that assaults moral health.
-A morally consensual community establishes a symbiotic relationship with citizens: they strengthen it as it does them.
-In that kind of a community, interactions with institutional authorities are informative, meaning persons bring their own rational agency to activities in a mutually constructive interaction that strengthens members and institutions alike.
+Most persons swim through these various cultures without too much attention, absorbing values by osmosis or contagion.
+But so variable are these cultures — defined as influences on identity — that no consistency is open to the moral agent beyond choosing some and rejecting others by some standard of value.
+Because morality definitionally must backstop not one preference but all, personal variance and cultural vacuum both conspire to assault our moral health.
+A community in the modernist view establishes a symbiotic relationship with citizens: they strengthen it as it does them by mutually constructive behaviors.
+In that kind of a community, interactions with institutional authorities are informative, meaning persons bring their own rational agency to activities that strengthen institutions and their members alike.
 But a dysfunctional community necessarily nourishes a moral pathology.
-It is not irresistible —it is still theoretically possible to engage in informative relationships with institutions— but still faces formidable obstacles.
+Its viral influence is not irresistible —it is still theoretically possible to engage in informative relationships with institutions— but the effort still faces formidable obstacles.
 The relation of individuals to the institutions that power cultural continuity and change may take on the pre-Reformation mode of formative relations best seen in traditional societies.
-In this schema, persons are molded by the institution in a largely one-way process.
+In this schema, persons are molded by their institutions in a largely one-way process.
 But because institutional authority has failed so spectacularly, most persons reflexively reject both the informative and formative possibilities of interaction for the postmodern one modeled on the pervasive exemplar of the antihero.
 Their relations with institutions take on a performative role: they view interactions as an opportunity to demonstrate their independence from — and implicitly their superiority to — the institutions with which they interact.
 They seek to show themselves as literal free agents.

 It would be erroneous to call this kind of thinking either “moral” or “systematic” since its essence is an agile negotiation with day-to-day demands rather than a reasoning effort at self-direction.
-Its means of resolving conflict is by an appeal to what is appropriate, meaning what the culture approves, though “culture” can be sliced and diced in so many ways that “resolving conflict” often involves postponing it until the agent either exits the conflicting subculture.
+Its means of resolving conflict is by an appeal to what is appropriate, meaning what the culture approves, though “culture” can be sliced and diced in so many ways that “resolving conflict” often involves postponing until the agent surrenders or triumphs in what all sides see as a power struggle.

 But clearly in our public relationships, we need to reconcile reason with public morality: not the private reasoning of the virtual circle but the universal reasoning now emerging from neuroscience and genetics as a species-specific and universal functionality of the human person.
-The issue of “whose reason” and “whose order” is dying, for it is increasingly clear that no formative power is as directive of human experience as the preferential freedom that is the universal property of every person.
+The issue of “whose reason” and “whose order” is dying, for it is increasingly clear that no formative power is as directive of human experience as the felt preferential freedom that is the universal property of every person.
 Indeed, it is the capacity that makes us persons.
 To steer private preference by universal reason need not plunge us into hopeless disagreement.
 The most devout believer in either absolutist or pragmatic morality must temper her rush to preference with some restraint when facing those of a differing moral standard.
 That happens today.
-But the culture tells us that such forbearance is a surrender to arbitrary power: an inevitable outcome of a zero-sum game in which competing wills contend, where false authority challenges true, or where any authority challenges individual autonomy.
+But the culture tells us that such forbearance is a surrender to arbitrary power: an inevitable outcome of a zero-sum game in which competing wills contend, where false authority challenges sincere belief.
 These are inevitable results of belief wrongly applied, of belief elevated above reason.

 Restoring a true utility to our morality means favoring judgments over beliefs, which translates into a raised threshold of patience in our moral thinking.
 To imagine others not imposing their values but pursuing their interests in ways equitable with our own is to instill greater commonality to not just one culture but to all (see “Two Senses of the Common Good”).
 In the parlance of political theory, we share the pursuit of contributive laws that benefit all of us, that have always sanctioned the enlargement of civilizations from tribe to community.
 A second corrective involves extending our consequential horizon beyond the “cash value” of immediate choice and to assume responsibility for consequences that do not align with our intentions even when we also acknowledge them to be not our fault.
 Rather than view each act as yoked to intention and trailing consequence, we might find it more useful to see them as chains of intentionality and consequence and to see our own moral system as bending to our critical inspection not one-by-one in an endless calculus of individual options but as points on a line stretching back as far as memory carries and forward to whatever moral horizon reason can discern.
 Throw two rocks in a pond and watch their ripples cross and affect the waves that radiate outward.
 Our choices are made individually but should be intentioned cumulatively, and only a longer focus than pragmatism offers will make that clear while also giving us a sense of agency rather than urgency.
 And just as geometric reasoning requires us to see the broader shapes and relations of things, so too does moral reasoning open to a longer view.